-In this context, it relates to "follower" or "servant."
+In this context, the word refers to a "follower" or "servant."

 The word τοῦ means "of".
 And the word ἀνθρώπου can mean either "mankind" or "humanity."

-Furthermore, the word "coming" is translated from the Greek word ἔρχομαι which means - when used metaphorically as Jesus is using it - "to come into being, arise, come forth, show itself, find place or influence."
+What about 'going to come' then?
+The word "come" is translated from the Greek word ἔρχομαι which means - when used metaphorically as Jesus is using it - "to come into being, arise, come forth, show itself, find place or influence."

-"... and then he will reward each person according to what they have done."This prospect of "reward" relates to what a person does with their life.
+What does 'he will reward each person according to what they have done' mean?This prospect of "reward" relates to what a person does with their life.
 What are we doing with our life?
 Are we hurting others?
 Are we chasing the mighty dollar?
 Are we focusing our attention upon our own selves at the expense of others?

 Or are we putting our focus and attention upon the Supreme Being?
 Are we trying to follow Jesus' teachings?

 This is what will be rewarded at the time of death.
 That point when our next destination is determined.

 How do we know Jesus is speaking of the time of death rather than some glorious moment sometime in the distant or near future that some institutions and their teachers have been promoting for the past 2,000 years which has never come?

 What does 'will not taste death before they see the Son of Man coming in his kingdom' mean?This statement clearly indicates that Jesus is referring to the time of death of the physical body.
 The word "death" here is translated from the Greek word θάνατος (thanatos), which refers to, according to the lexicon, "that separation (whether natural or violent) of the soul and the body by which the life on earth is ended" as well as, "with the implied idea of future misery in hell."

 Strong's lexicon goes on to say, "since the nether world, the abode of the dead, was conceived as being very dark, it is equivalent to the region of thickest darkness i.e. figuratively, a region enveloped in the darkness of ignorance and sin."